githotirado/ML_Project/README.md

 ---
-## **Application Design**:
+## **Application**:
 ---
 ![PredictorSays](https://user-images.githubusercontent.com/656837/146631316-01a3eccc-166f-420c-8e44-18dd7089fea2.png)
 (https://ie-predictor.herokuapp.com/)
 ---
-### **Machine Learning**:
+### **Machine Learning Model**:
 ---

-To predict the personality trait of a person, we have trained our model using the data from 91 Questions survey taken by more than 7000 users (Data source: Kaggle).
+Try our application, click on the link above.
+It was deployed to Heroku and predicts the trait of a person as being either an introvert, an extrovert, or an ambivert.
+We have trained our model using the data from 91 Questions survey taken by more than 7000 participants (Data source: Kaggle).

 First and foremost, to validate the dataset, we applied Unsupervised ML Algorithm - K-Means clustering to our Preprocessed data.
 The elbow curve plotted out of this cleansed data showed us there would 3 Clusters in the dataset.
-Proves that we were looking for the classes 1:Introvert, 2:Extrovert and 3:Ambivert.
+Proves that we were looking for three classes 1:Introvert, 2:Extrovert and 3:Ambivert.

 ![Elbow Plot ](images/Elbow-plot-k-Means-Cluster.png)